 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-One Pan Pesto Chicken Pasta
+One-pan Pesto Chicken Pasta

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-4.9 from 7 reviews
+4.7 from 10 reviews

 • Total Time: 25 mins